mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 ## Using a LSTM Recurrent Neural Network to Generate English Text Similar to the  Philosopher Nietzsche's writing

 We will translate a Python example program from Google's [Keras documentation (listing of LSTM.py that is included with the example Hy code)](https://keras.io/examples/lstm_text_generation/) to Hy.
-This is a moderately long example and you can use the original Python and the translated Hy code as a translation guide if you see other models written using Keras that you want use in Hy.
+This is a moderately long example and you can use the original Python and the translated Hy code as a general guide for converting other models implemented in Python using Keras that you want use in Hy.
 I have, in most cases, kept the same variable names to make it easier to compare the Python and Hy code.

 Note that using the nietzsche.txt data set requires a fair amount of memory.
 If your computer has less than 16G of RAM, you might want to reduce the size of the training text by first running the following example until you see the printout "Create sentences and next_chars data..." then kill the program.
 The first time you run this program, the training data is fetched from the web and stored locally.
 You can manually edit the file **~/.keras/datasets/nietzsche.txt** to remove 75% of the data by: